Interview Questions About Your Classroom Management Style

 If presented with this interview question, a well-informed, intelligent response will demonstrate your knowledge of the school’s (or district’s) disciplinary guidelines and how you plan to incorporate them into your own classroom management style.

-If you are unable to find out much about the school’s disciplinary policy beforehand, be prepared to ask your interviewer how the administration supports teachers in regard to classroom management.
-By asking this question, you will gain insight into the school’s support system and whether your personal classroom management style aligns with their policies.
+If you're unable to find out much about the school’s disciplinary policy beforehand, be prepared to ask your interviewer how the administration supports teachers in regard to classroom management.
+By asking this question, you will gain insight into the school’s support system and whether your personal classroom management style aligns with its policies and principles.

 Share Examples With the Interviewer